arkoc/git-ops-starter/README.md

 - Build pipelines for each component
 - k8s manifest applies for not azure managed services

-### :question: Separate workspace/branch for each environment?
+### :interrobang: Separate workspace/branch for each environment?
 Prons and conds

+Bob decided to have branch for each environment and separate workspace associated with it.

-### :question: A separate k8s cluster for each environment?
+### :interrobang: A separate k8s cluster for each environment?
 Pros and cons

 Bob decided to have one k8s cluster and different node pools for each environment.

-### :question: Automated deployment of Build Pipelines?
+### :interrobang: Automated deployment of Build Pipelines?
 Pros and cons

 Bob decided to have a separate terraform repo for deploying build pipelines.

-## Underwater stones

-Information about Terraform cloud agents, azure build agents, link to doc how to build agent on premise, cloudflare module version and more
+***

+To sum it up.
+We will have 4 loosly coupled workspaces. dev, prod, k8s for deploying AKS, devops for creating build pipelines.
+On top of that we will have separate repo - flux for managing k8s deployments.

 ## Repository structure